-C.6 Deliverability of Generation
+C.3 Deliverability of Generation

-The second deliverability test, the ability of an electrical area to export capacity resources to the remainder of PJM has historically been applied in situations where problems were expected to occur.
-Consistent with the move from IOU service territories to electrical areas, this test is applied to ensure that capacity is not "bottled" from a reliability perspective.
-This would require that each electrical area be able to export its capacity, at a minimum, during periods of peak load.
-Export capabilities at lower load levels would be based more on economic decisions and would not reflect on deliverability criteria and therefore the "certification" of resources as deliverable capacity.

-Deliverability, from the perspective of individual generator resources, ensures that, under normal system conditions, if capacity resources are available and called on, their ability to provide energy to the system at peak load will not be limited by the dispatch of other certified capacity resources.
+The second deliverability test examines the ability of an electrical area to export Capacity Resources to the remainder of PJM.
+This test is applied to ensure that capacity is not "bottled" from a reliability perspective.
+This requires that each electrical area be able to export its capacity, at a minimum, during the summer peak load period as this represents the condition where PJM reserve margins have historically been at their lowest levels.
+Export capabilities under winter and light load conditions are also examined using their own unique deliverability criteria described in Appendix D. All three generator deliverability tests are required to be passed in order for a generator to become certified as a PJM Capacity Resource.
+Deliverability, from the perspective of individual generator resources, ensures that, under normal system conditions, if Capacity Resources are available and called on, their ability to provide energy to the system will not be limited by the dispatch of other certified Capacity Resources.
 This test does not guarantee that a given resource will be chosen to produce energy at any given system load condition.
-Rather, its purpose is to demonstrate that the installed capacity in any electrical area can be run simultaneously, at peak load, and that the excess energy above load in that electrical area can be exported to the remainder of PJM, subject to the same single contingency testing used when examining deliverability from the load perspective.
-In short, the test ensures that bottled capacity conditions will not exist at peak load, limiting the availability and usefulness of certified capacity resources to system operators.
-In actual operating conditions, energy-only resources may displace capacity resources in the economic dispatch that serves load.
-This test would demonstrate that a magnitude of resources equal to or greater than the installed capacity in any given electrical area could simultaneously deliver energy to the remainder of PJM.
-Therefore, these tests do not require the calculation of the equivalent of export CETO and CETL values.

-The electrical Regions from which generation must be deliverable, range from individual buses to the entire regional generation under study.
-The premise of the test is that all capacity within the Region is required; hence the remainder of the system is experiencing a significant reduction in available capacity.
-However, since localized capacity deficiencies reductions are tested when evaluating deliverability from the load perspective, the dispatch pattern in the remainder of the system is modeled based on a uniformly distributed outage pattern.
+Rather, its purpose is to demonstrate that the installed capacity in any electrical area can be run simultaneously, and that the excess energy above load in that electrical area can be exported to the remainder of PJM, subject to the same single contingency testing used when examining deliverability from the load perspective.
+In short, the test attempts to ensure that bottled capacity conditions that limit the availability and usefulness of certified Capacity Resources to system operators will not exist.
+In actual operating conditions, energyonly resources may displace Capacity Resources in the economic dispatch that serves load.
+This test demonstrates that resources equal to or greater than the installed capacity in any given electrical area could simultaneously deliver energy to the remainder of PJM.
+The premise of the generator deliverability test is that all PJM Capacity Resources within an electrical region within PJM are required; hence the remainder of the system outside this electrical region is experiencing a significant reduction in available capacity.
+The dispatch pattern in the remainder of the system is modeled based on a uniformly distributed outage pattern.

-C.7 Generator Deliverability Procedure
+C.3.1 Generator Deliverability Procedure

-C.7.1 Introduction
+C.3.1.1 Introduction

-To maintain reliability in a competitive capacity market, resources must contribute to the deliverability of the Control Area in two ways.
-First, energy must be deliverable, from the aggregate of resources available to the Control Area, to load in portions of the applicable PJM region experiencing a localized capacity emergency, or deficiency.
-PJM utilizes the CETO / CETL procedure to study this "deliverability of load".
-Second, capacity resources within a given electrical area must, in aggregate, be able to be exported to other areas of PJM that are experiencing a capacity emergency.
-PJM utilizes a Generator Deliverability procedure to study the "deliverability of individual generation resources".
-This document provides the procedure for Generator Deliverability.
+To maintain reliability in a competitive capacity market, resources must contribute to the deliverability within the PJM Control Area in two ways.
+First, energy must be deliverable, from the aggregate of resources available to the PJM Control Area to load in portions of the applicable PJM areas experiencing a localized capacity emergency.
+PJM utilizes the Load Deliverability procedure to ensure this requirement.
+Second, Capacity Resources within a given electrical area must, in aggregate, be able to be exported to other areas of PJM when required.
+PJM utilizes the Generator Deliverability procedure to ensure the deliverability of individual generation resources.
+The following sections describe the Generator Deliverability procedure.

-C.7.2 Study Objectives
+C.3.1.2 Study Objectives

 The goal of the PJM Generator Deliverability study is to determine if the aggregate of generators in a given area can be reliably transferred to the remainder of PJM.
-Any generators requesting interconnection to PJM must be "deliverable" in order to be a PJM installed capacity resource.
+Any generators requesting interconnection to PJM must be deliverable in order to be a PJM installed Capacity Resource.

-C.7.3 General Procedures and Assumptions
+C.3.1.3 General Procedures and Assumptions